LuisColome/marea-negra/README.md

 ## Summary

-WordPress Starter Theme for use as Child Theme of the Genesis Framework for building custom themes.
+Gensis child Theme to use as a main theme on MareaNegra site.
 Uses SCSS and PrePros to compile it.
 Tested up to WordPress 5.8.1 and Genesis 3.3.5.

 ## Usage